rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>A</tt> : T</dt>
-<dd>First operand, should share the type with the second operand.</dd>
+<dd>The first operand.
+It should share the type with the second operand.</dd>
 <dt><tt>B</tt> : T</dt>
-<dd>Second operand.
-With broadcasting can be of smaller size than A. If broadcasting is disabled it should be of the same size.</dd>
+<dd>The second operand.
+Broadcasting can be a smaller size than A. If broadcasting is disabled, it should be the same size.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>C</tt> : T</dt>
-<dd>Result, has same dimensions and type as A</dd>
+<dd>This is the result.
+It has the same dimensions and type as A</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>